 The report, compiled by a panel which includes lords, lawmakers and the Archbishop of Canterbury, takes a scythe to the industry.
 It suggests changes that will make many a banker wince.

-The committee argues that there has been a "misalignment of incentives," in the financial industry and that pay structure had become "dysfunctional".
-Because bankers are "paid too much for doing the wrong things", the report says, lapses of standards shouldn't be surprising.
+The committee argues that there has been a "misalignment of incentives" in the financial industry and that pay structure has become "dysfunctional."
+Because bankers are "paid too much for doing the wrong things," the report says, lapses of standards shouldn't be surprising.

 "Public anger about high pay in banking should not be dismissed as petty jealousy or ignorance of the operation of the free market," the report said.
 "Rewards have been paid for failure.
 They are unjustified."

 Among many of the committee's recommendations is the creation of a code that defers bonuses for longer, and better aligns risk and rewards.